stephenjkaplan/stephenjkaplan.github.io/_posts/2020-09-18-standup-comedy-recommender.md

 Aside from also removing names/other irrelevant proper nouns, I also had to carefully decide what to do about racial slurs.
 Like it or not, racial slurs are common in stand-up comedy and can sometimes carry important meaning with regards to a comedian's jokes.
-As a result, I left many of them in the dataset, but was also tasked with the uncomfortable task of hard-coding some extremely antiquated language in the NLP pipeline class.
+As a result, I left many of them in the dataset, but was also tasked with the uncomfortable task of hard-coding some extremely antiquated language in the NLP pipeline class for removal.

 ### Modeling & Flask App Features